 - Aim for a time between 10 PM and midnight.

-- Wait until your baby has been asleep for about 3-4 hours.
+- Wait until your baby has been asleep for about 3 to 4 hours.

-- Observe your baby’s sleep patterns to identify a consistent window.
+- Observe your baby’s sleep patterns to find a consistent window.

 Techniques for Feeding

-Offer a bottle or breast, allowing your baby to latch naturally.
-Keep the feed brief, aiming for about 10-15 minutes.
-If your baby stirs, gently soothe them back to sleep without fully waking them.
+Offer a bottle or breast and let your baby latch naturally.
+Keep the feed brief, around 10 to 15 minutes.
+If your baby stirs, soothe them gently without fully waking them.

-After the feed, burp your baby gently and place them back in their crib.
-This technique can help extend their sleep and benefit your nighttime routine tremendously.
+After the feed, burp your baby softly, then place them back in their crib.
+This approach can extend their sleep and make your nighttime routine more manageable.

 Tips for Successful Dream Feeding